Learning Treatment Effects in Panels with General Intervention Patterns: Theoretical Guarantees

-We next discuss various treatment patterns that are admissible under \cref{assum:conditions-Z}: \textit{1.
-Rank grows faster than $r$:} \cref{assum:conditions-Z} holds if $\sum_{i=1}^r \sigma_i(Z)^2 \le \left(1 - C/\log n \right)\|Z\|_{\F}^2/(\sqrt{r}+2).$ Loosely speaking, this requires that the rank of $Z$ be strictly higher than $r$, and that less than $1/\sqrt{r}$ of its `mass' lie in its first $r$ components.
+where $\sigma_i(Z)$ denotes the $i$-th largest singular value of $Z$.
+Loosely speaking, this requires that the rank of $Z$ be strictly higher than $r$, and that less than $1/\sqrt{r}$ of its `mass' lie in its first $r$ components.
 Put another way, $Z$ must be sufficiently different from any rank-$r$ approximation.
 One common setting where this occurs is when there is sufficient randomness in generating $Z$, such as the case where the entries of $Z$ are drawn independently, which is the canonical scenario in the matrix completion literature (e.g., \cite{candes2009exact,abbe2017entrywise,ma2019implicit}).